jcuna/graphql-lambda-boilerplate/README.md

 6. GraphiQL browser IDE
 5. Jest test framework
 3. PostgreSQL 13.4 For RDS compatibility
-7. Docker for dev environment
+7. Docker/docker-compose for dev environment
 8. Bash/zsh for dev environment

-*This project requires you to download Docker v18 and up for out of the box local development.
+*This project requires you to download Docker engine v18.02.0+ w/docker-compose v1.25.0+ for out of the box local development.
 Everything is abstracted out so you can be up and running with simple commands.*

-*Dev environment has full support for Linux and MacOS.
+*Dev environment has full support for Most Linux OSs and MacOS.
 Windows will not work out of the box*

 A local database is automatically setup and env variables to access it will be provided via the following variables
 ```node